hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 It could also be a good choice for ultralight enthusiasts who can manage with less light.

-It can be used in a temperature range from -30 C to +60 C and it’s batteries can be stored for 10 years.
+It can be used in a temperature range from -30 °C to +60 °C and it’s batteries can be stored for 10 years.

 If you want to see more into the distance then this is probably not the headlamp you should consider to buy.